To content

 Call 2022

-• Department of Physics (Univ.-Prof. Dr. Kevin Kröninger): "Master of Science Advanced Methods in Particle Physics (IMAPP)."
-(Participating countries: DE,IT,FR)
+• Department of Physics (Univ.-Prof. Dr. Kevin Kröninger): "Master of Science Advanced Methods in Particle Physics (IMAPP)." (participating countries: DE,IT,FR)

 Susccessful Projects at TU Dortmund University in the Erasmus+ program generation 2014-2020: